 It’s seen a lot of news coverage lately, even appearing on 60 minutes.
 It’s resveratrol, a natural anti-aging compound naturally found in red wine and, to a lesser extent, in blueberries and nuts.
 Here, we’ll give you an overview of some of the benefits of this remarkable substance.

 It is a very potent anti-aging compound, as we previously mentioned.
-It can mimic the effects of a calorie-restricted diet, which has been shown to reduce the effects of aging on the body.
+It can mimic the effects of a calorie-restricted diet, which has been shown to reduce the impact of aging on the body.
 A University of Wisconsin study seems to confirm this.
 Resveratrol can have the same effect as restricting calories by 20-30%, even if you don’t change a thing about your diet.

 Resveratrol is also a potent antibacterial agent.
 It can help protect you from food-born sicknesses, according to a University of Missouri study.
-Red wines such as pinot noirs and cabernets can block food-borne germs without killing off those beneficial probiotics.
+Red wines such as pinot noirs and cabernets can block food-borne germs without killing those beneficial probiotics.
 Ethanol and resveratrol were both found to have this effect.

 In short, you should give it a try.
 It can fight disease and is a great anti-aging compound (and the research has been done to prove it!)
 New research is being done every day, and we are finding more and more things to like about resveratrol.